estebanmunchjones2019/react-hooks-article/readme.md

 ## Final state management solution with side effects

+Check out the code in [this repo](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook/tree/async) (use the `async` branch)

 So far, so good.
 Our custom hook solution works like a charm, but what if we want to perform async tasks before/after updating the state?